DavidWells/awesome-stoicism/README.md

 - **Marcus Aurelius** Concentrate every minute like a Roman— like a man— on doing what's in front of you with precise and genuine seriousness, tenderly, willingly, with justice.
 And on freeing yourself from all other distractions.
 - **Marcus Aurelius** Because most of what we say and do is not essential.
 If you can eliminate it, you'll have more time, and more tranquility.
 Ask yourself at every moment, 'Is this necessary?'.
 - **Marcus Aurelius** If you seek tranquility, do less.
 Or (more accurately) do what's essential – what the reason of a social being requires, and in the requisite way.
 Which brings a double satisfaction: to do less, better.
+- **Marcus Aurelius** The happiness of your life depends upon the quality of your thoughts.
 - **Marcus Aurelius** The happiness of those who want to be popular depends on others; the happiness of those who seek pleasure fluctuates with moods outside their control; but the happiness of the wise grows out of their own free acts.
 - **Marcus Aurelius** All you need are these: certainty of judgment in the present moment; action for the common good in the present moment; and an attitude of gratitude in the present moment for anything that comes your way.
 - **Marcus Aurelius** To love only what happens, what was destined.
 No greater harmony.